I’ve been programming with Python for a few years now but one of the first questions I had when first learning it was; “Is Python case-sensitive?”

 The code will return an output of “true.”
 This is because string1 is equal to string2 once the .lower() method is performed on string1.

 Reasons Why Python Is Case-Sensitive

-- In HTML, Variable and variable can be the same but not in Python because HTML isn’t case sensitive.
-Moreover, in HTML <p> and <P> are same.
+- In HTML, Variable, and variable can be the same but not in Python because HTML isn’t case sensitive.
+Moreover, in HTML <p> and <P> are the same.

 - Python is a case-sensitive language because it distinguishes between identifiers like Variable and variable.
 In simple words, we can say it cares about uppercase and lowercase.

 - When you don’t type the same strings, the output will not be correct.

 - Python is used in various fields, so they don’t want identifiers to remain limited.
 We don’t want to limit ourselves to variables and symbols in mathematics and the same thing applies to Python.

 We have seen some examples of how Python is case-sensitive.
 So we would love to share some things that you need to take care of when using Python.

 - Separate multiple words by using an underscore, such as python_is_case_sensitive.

 - Give your variables and classes descriptive names.
 For example, if you want to create a variable to keep count of an incrementing number, you can simply name it ‘c.’
 This a valid name, but it isn’t descriptive.
 A better way to name your variable is to describe its use, such as ‘count’.